Six reasons why you need a bullbar

 Bullbars aren’t just about making your 4×4 look good, here are six reasons why you need a bullbar.

 DESPITE THE NAME, a bullbar isn’t about bulls.
-Here’s six advantages of a bullbar for your 4×4:
+Here are six advantages of a bullbar for your 4×4:

-Now the world isn’t perfect, so there’s always disadvantages.
-Aside from the cost, the biggest disadvantage is weight.
+Now the world isn’t perfect, so there are always disadvantages.
+Aside from the cost, the biggest disadvantage is the weight.
 Depending on the style of bar, you could be adding anywhere 30 to 80kg to the front of the vehicle depending on lots of factors such as vehicle size, bar design and the nature of the vehicle’s front end.